October 2021 – This post has gotten a much-deserved update! Seven add-ons and extensions isn’t enough anymore. Read on for my favorite nine!

 Consider using an extension like Loom to create tutorial videos for your students to demonstrate various tech tools they will use this year.
 You can also record video lessons with the ability to share your screen.
 Having the webcam on makes your videos more personal and helps the students feel connected to you.

 Mote is a chrome extension that allows you to leave voice comments in Google Docs, Slides, Sheets, and Classroom.
 This not only creates a more personalized feedback experience, but it is also more efficient as many people speak quicker than they type.
 After you leave the voice comment, students just need to click the play button to hear the feedback.
 By enabling transcriptions, students have the option to hear or read the comments!
-Unfortunately, other than a 15-day trial period, Mote is not free.
-However, it only costs $19 per year, which depending on your usage, could be worth it.
-The extension is free for students.
+Mote has great resources on their website for teachers looking for training and inspiration: The Learning Hub.

 The Slides Timer extension was created by a talented friend, Clay Smith.
 This extension gives you the ability to insert a timer directly into Google Slides!
 Now you can give students a specific amount of time to complete a task without ever leaving your Google Slides presentation.
 This is great for the beginning of class as students are getting their instruments set up, during breaks, or any kind of independent work.